drupal-deconstructed/drupal-7-deconstructed/03-router.md

 First, the very last line of the `index.php` file kicks things off by telling the menu system to figure out what the request is asking for, and serve it.
 This happens by looking at the `menu_router` database table to see if there are any rows that match the current URL.

-Assuming we find a match (in this case, our `about-us` path has been converted during the bootstrap process to something like `node/1234`, which makes with `node/%` in the menu_router table), we call whatever function the `menu_router` table tells us to call.
+Assuming we find a match (in this case, our `about-us` path has been converted during the bootstrap process to something like `node/1234`, which matches `node/%` in the menu_router table), we call whatever function the `menu_router` table tells us to call.

 That function will be responsible for building the page content, and the rest is history (or, will be covered in other chapters).